fgui/lights-out-kata-reagent/README.md

 ## Suggested steps

--  start with a single light and fliping on/off just one light.
+-  start with a single light and turning on/off just one light.
--  create a vector of light where you can flip a single light.
+-  create a vector of light where you can turn on/off a single light.
--  create a 3x3 grid where you can flip a single light.
+-  create a 3x3 grid where you can turn on/off a single light.
--  implement flipping the light + neighbors on click.
+-  implement turn on/off the light + neighbors on click.
 -  for fun:
   -  have more than one game in a single page.
   -  have 2 connected games in the page.